Weddings in Virgin Gorda

 Email: firstname.lastname@example.org or email@example.com

-Weddings are performed by the Registrar-General outside the Office between the hours of 9:00 a.m. and 6:30 p.m., Monday through Saturday and inside the Office between the hours of 9:00 a.m. and 4:00 p.m., Monday to Friday.
+Weddings are performed by the Registrar-General outside the office Monday through Saturday between 9:00 a.m. and 6:30 p.m. and inside the office Monday to Friday between 9:00 a.m. and 4:00 p.m.

-At the Registrar-General’s Office, you will be required to complete an application form showing your names as shown on your travel documents, ages, occupations, marital status, and the names of two witnesses (these two witnesses must be present at the Ceremony).
+At the Registrar-General’s Office, you will be required to complete an application form showing your names as shown on your travel documents, ages, occupations, marital statuses, and the names of two witnesses (these two witnesses must be present at the Ceremony).
 Please be careful to accurately spell the names of the witnesses.
-Any correction of an error will attract a charge of US$15.
-You must also then indicate the proposed venue for the Marriage Ceremony.
+Any correction of an error will attract a charge of $15.
+You must also indicate the proposed venue for the Marriage Ceremony.

-If you wish to be married in the church of your choice, Wedding Banns must be published on three (3) consecutive Saturdays or Sundays in that church.
+If you wish to be married in the church (any church of your choice), Wedding Banns must be published on three (3) consecutive Saturdays or Sundays in that church.
 You must make arrangements with the Minister of the church in advance.
 You can also be married in a church by Special Marriage License, but those arrangements will also have to be made with a church Minister.

 It would be wise to travel with your Driver’s License or Birth Certificate in addition to your essential travel documents, i.e. your passports.
 Also, all documents showing your marital status should be originals Or certified as true copies of the original.